Kaggish/Life-Environment/README.md

 # Life-Environment

+# About
 Second year project that I am remaking

-This project simulates an environment where sheep, grass and wolf exists.
+This project simulates a life environment, in it, there are grass, sheep and wolves
-The grass grows overtime
-The Sheep eat grass, and try to multiply whilst avoiding the wolfs The Wolfs eat sheep and try to multiply

-TODO:
+# TODO
 Organize project better
 change systems
 Add a boid system of birds flying around

-use more modern c++